BS in Nursing - RN to Bachelor of Science Degree

 NUR 474 Professional Issues: Leadership, Management, and Organizations for RNs

 NUR 476 Theory Related to Clinical Specialty for RNs

 *RNs graduating from a diploma program will be awarded the basic nursing credits (30) upon successful completion of NUR 308 Concepts of Professional Nursing Practice.
 Additional information may be obtained through the Office for Prior Learning Assessment.

-Unless previously approved, students must take all required CON and NUR courses at USM.
+Unless approved by the School of Nursing through the prior approval process, students must take all required CON and NUR courses at USM.